Skip to main content

 Fold (Hide) a Section of Code

-To fold or hide a section of code, place the cursor anywhere in the target code block and use the following keystroke combination.
-Repeat the same sequence to unfold and reveal the code again.
+To fold/hide a section of code, place the cursor anywhere in the code and hit the following keystroke (repeat it to unfold/show the code).

 • Mac: Cmd–K then Cmd–L